 Short-Term Disability vs. Long-Term Disability

 If employees suffer from a disability, then insurance for either short-term or long-term disability is available and intended to provide individuals with a replacement income if they are unable to work as a result of sickness or injury.

 The definition of "disability" varies depending on the specific policy, as do the conditions under which the individual can collect benefits.
 The main differences between long-term and short-term disability coverage are specified below.

 - In order to become eligible, employees typically must satisfy a time-in-service requirement

 - Can begin as an extension of leave initially intended as a short-term disability leave

 - Used in instances of long-term absence from the workplace

 - Only covers employees for a limited period of time

 - Examples of covered illnesses include accidents and non-terminal sickness

-- Only partial income protection is offered, often in the region of 60 coverage.
+- Only partial income protection is offered, often in the region of 60 percent coverage

-If you are currently dealing with a situation where an employee is request FMLA leave and you are not certain they qualify or you need any further advice, you can post your legal need on UpCounsel's Marketplace.
-UpCounsel only accept the top 5 percent of lawyers to its site and they come from schools such as Harvard Law or Yale Law.
-Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google, Stripe, and Twilio.
+If you are currently dealing with a situation where an employee is request FMLA leave and you are not certain they qualify or you need any further advice, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.